-1. fail to maintain a 3.0 cumulative grade point average during 2 out of 3 consecutive quarters, or

-- 2. has a documented instance(s) of academic misconduct (as outlined in Section 1) and requires a Review Committee, or - 3. demonstrates a continued pattern of documented unprofessional behavior despite attempts at remediation - a. in accordance with the provisions of the GC Program and the Graduate Division, the behavior of a student is judged by competent authorities, using established procedures, to be detrimental to the interests of the University community, or incompatible/inconsistent with the profession of genetic counseling.
+- 1. fail to maintain a 3.0 cumulative grade point average during 2 out of 3 consecutive quarters, or - 2. have a documented instance(s) of academic misconduct (as outlined in Section 1) and require a Review Committee, or - 3. demonstrate a continued pattern of documented unprofessional behavior despite attempts at remediation - a. in accordance with the provisions of the GC Program and the Graduate Division, the behavior of a student is judged by competent authorities, using established procedures, to be detrimental to the interests of the University community, or incompatible/inconsistent with the profession of genetic counseling.

-has not completed all requirements for the Masters of Genetic Counseling degree within 5 years of the date he/she entered as a 1st-year student, with the exclusion of an approved leave of absence, or
+4. have not completed all requirements for the Masters of Genetic Counseling degree within 11 quarters/32 months of matriculation, excluding an approved leave of absence